howerj/bit-serial/readme.md

   are for different projects however.
 We could remove some instructions from the current set if we can map the registers into memory space like the I/O is.

-An example alternative instruction set is:

-* LOAD {Memory, I/O, Registers PC/Flags}
-* SAVE {Memory, I/O, Registers PC/Flags}
-* JMPZ, Jump if accumulator is zero
-* ADDC, Add with Carry
-* BOR,  Bitwise Or
-* BAND, Bitwise And
-* BXOR, Bitwise Xor
-* ROTL, Rotate Left

-These 8-instructions would be complimented with an indirection bit on each instruction.
-This instruction set has its advantages, and disadvantages.

 # References / Appendix